aws/aws-cdk-rfcs/text/0340-firehose-l2.md

   properties that are common to multiple destinations are specified in the destination instead of on the delivery stream, since this is how the API organizes it.
-Because the delivery stream only allows a single destination, modelling these common properties on the delivery stream itself would reduce the amount of configuration each destination implementation would need to manage.
+Because the delivery stream only allows a single destination, modeling these common properties on the delivery stream itself would reduce the amount of configuration each destination implementation would need to manage.
 Practically, this would look like moving every property in `DestinationProps` into `DeliveryStreamProps`, as well as exposing hooks in